 Egyptian Health Dept. reports 78 new cases of COVID-19

 ELDORADO, Ill.
-(KFVS) - The Egyptian Health Department reported on Tuesday, September 7, that 78 new positive cases of COVID-19 have been reported.
+(KFVS) -The Egyptian Health Department reported on Tuesday, September 14, that 78 new positive cases of COVID-19 have been reported.

 Saline County

-o Female: three girls under the age of 10, two girls in their teens, two women in their 20s, four women in their 30s, three women in their 40s, six women in their 50s, one women in her 60s.
+o Female: Three girls under the age of 10, six girls in their teens, four women in their 20s, two women in their 30s, six women in their 40s, one woman in her 60s, one woman in her 70s.

 Gallatin County

-o Female: one girl under the age of 10, one women in her 20s, one women in her 30s, one women in her 40s, one women in her 50s, two women in their 70s.
+o Female: one girl under the age of 10, one woman in her 40s, one woman in her 60s, one demographics unknown-case status in progress.

+o Male: one man in his 20s, one man in his 70s, four demographics unknown-case status in progress.

 - Total deaths - 4